 The first thing you should do is continue taking your prenatal vitamins.
-This decreases the risk of vitamin deficiencies for you.
-You and your baby will also need additional vitamin D. Breast milk usually does not contain enough vitamin D to meet an infant’s needs.
-High dose maternal supplementation can increase vitamin D levels in your breast milk.
+This decreases the risk of vitamin deficiencies.
+Both you and your baby will need additional vitamin D. Breast milk usually does not contain enough vitamin D to meet an infant’s needs, so high dose maternal supplementation can increase vitamin D levels in your breast milk.
 Check with your doctor for appropriate dosing.

 You need to be aware of your fluid intake when breastfeeding.
 Think about how many fluids your body loses in a day in the form of breast milk.
 A good rule of thumb is to drink to thirst.
 Feeling thirsty is your body’s way of telling you to take in more fluids.
 Fill up a water bottle and keep it with you throughout the day!